velexi-research/VLXI-Cookiecutter-Python/README.md

    * Commit all updated files (e.g., `poetry.lock`) to the project Git repository.

-7. Add GitHub keys required for GitHub Actions workflows.
+7. Add GitHub keys that are required for GitHub Actions workflows.

    __Codecov Token__